netzpirat/haml-coffee/README.md

 * Run code without insert anything into the document: `-`
 * Run code and insert the result into the document: `=`

-By default, all inserted content from running code is escaped.
-You can turn it off with the `--disable-html-escaping` compile option.
-There are three variations for run code and insert into the document, two of them to change the escaping style chosen in the compile option:
+All inserted content from running code is escaped by default.
+You can change this behaviour by setting the appropriate compiler option.

+There are three variations to run code and insert its result into the document, two of them to change the escaping style chosen in the compile option:

 * Run code and do not escape the result: `!=`
 * Run code and escape the result: `&=`